 - Stability: Hydrogenated castor oil is more stable than regular castor oil, making it less susceptible to oxidation and spoilage.

-- Emollient Qualities: The oil is excellent at sealing in moisture, making it a powerful emollient.
+- Furthermore, it is excellent at sealing in moisture, making it a powerful emollient.

-- Antioxidant-Rich: Contains antioxidants that help fight free radicals, contributing to anti-aging benefits.
+- Also, it contains antioxidants that help fight free radicals, contributing to anti-aging benefits.

 Benefits for Common Nigerian Skin Types